kubeflow/community/proposals/897-experiment-tracking/README.md

 #### Story 3: Platform Administrator Managing Multi-tenant Tracking

-As a platform administrator, I want MLflow to follow Kubeflow Profiles and Kubernetes RBAC so that multiple teams can share the same cluster and the same MLflow deployment without leaking access across namespaces.
+As a platform administrator, I want MLflow to follow Kubeflow's namespace-based tenancy model, including Profiles where used, and Kubernetes RBAC so that multiple teams can share the same cluster and the same MLflow deployment without leaking access across namespaces.

 ## Design Details